IgnisDa/ryot/docs/content/integrations.md

 !!! info

     An item is marked as started when it has more than _2%_ progress and marked as completed when it has more than _95%_ progress.
+This can be changed via the `integration.{minimum,maximum}*` configuration keys.

 ## Yank plugins